akashkumar916/Text-meassaging-using-Twilio-Api/README.md

 8. Clone this repository on your desktop.

-9. Open your terminal or cmd  and pip install twilio.
+9.inside your respository Open your terminal or cmd  and type pip install twilio.

 10.<a href="http://www.latestudy.in"> last just run twilio.py </a>